Entrance to Gardening Kensington recycling area with compost bays

 To measure progress we maintain an annual material balance and publicly report on key indicators: total tonnes diverted, compost produced, woodchip reused and percentage of recycling achieved.
 Monitoring underpins continuous improvement: if contamination rises in a given month we intensify training and signage in that site, or adjust container placement to make proper disposal easier for users.
 We also track lifecycle outcomes for diverted materials, ensuring compost and mulch are used within community plots rather than exported to landfill.

-Community gardeners applying compost to raised bedsOur vision for a regenerative gardening service ties together local action and borough policy.
+A woman with blonde hair wearing a blue plaid shirt and green gardening gloves is tending to a garden, holding a branch with leaves.
+The garden features a neatly maintained lawn in the foreground, with a variety of shrubbery and flowering plants along a border.
+In the background, there are trees, garden structures, and a shed, indicating a well-maintained outdoor space typical of a residential garden in Kensington.
+The scene is set outdoors on a bright, possibly partly cloudy day, with soft natural light highlighting the lush greenery and natural tones of the plants.
+This setting reflects garden maintenance and eco-friendly gardening practices, aligning with sustainable outdoor care services provided by Gardening Kensington in the local area near postcode SW7.Our vision for a regenerative gardening service ties together local action and borough policy.
 By combining clear on-site separation, strong charity partnerships, the use of local transfer stations and a low-carbon vehicle fleet, Gardening Kensington builds a resilient, circular approach to garden waste and recycling.
 We welcome gardeners and community groups to learn about our systems and to join the movement towards a more sustainable urban gardening economy — one that reduces waste, supports reuse and delivers measurable reductions in landfill across the borough.

 Gardening Kensington